zapnap/sinatra-template/README.md

 stylesheet, go in the <tt>public</tt> directory.
 Models go in the <tt>lib</tt>
 directory and are auto-loaded.

+Environment variables that you want to expose to your application can be added in <tt>.env</tt>

 ## Testing

 Add your specs in <tt>spec</tt>; just require <tt>spec_helper.rb</tt> to